 Most people count reps up.

-Physchologically I find this keeps my mind-set more focused and motivated to hit my goals.
+When I try this, psychologically I find it keeps my mindset more focused on how many reps I have left, therefore I feel more motivated to hit my goals.

-If this video was helpful, show your support by clicking the social media buttons to share the videos to help me further my transformation 50,000 mission.
+If this video post was helpful, show your support by clicking the social media buttons to share the videos to help us further our transformation 1,000,000 mission.

-Be sure to share your answers in the comment section below and share this post with your friends via the social media icons on the side or below.
+Be sure to share your answers in the comment section below.